superfly/docs/flyctl/cmd/flyctl_apps_destroy.md

-The `apps destroy` command will remove an application from the Fly platform.
+The APPS DESTROY command will remove an application from the Fly platform.

 ## Usage
 ~~~
 flyctl apps destroy [APPNAME] [flags]
 ~~~